IELTS overall score of 6 (with no band score less than 6) or equivalent

 Plus 4 electives selected from another Arts major discipline listed above

-Note: Students taking a major in Anthropology, Australian Studies, Philosophy, Politics or Sociology must select 2 credit points of units in one of the others of these or Geography / History among their electives.
-If choosing Australian Studies, the extra 2 credit points must be AIA coded.
-E.g. 8 credit points of AIH coded units combined with 2 credit points of AIA coded units.
+Note: Students taking a major in Anthropology, Philosophy, Politics or Sociology must select 2 credit points of units in one of the others of these or from the A300 majors of Geography and Society / History among their electives.

 Plus 4 credit points selected from:

-Plus two Secondary Curriculum Studies units in a first teaching method area
+Plus 2 Secondary Curriculum Studies units in a first teaching method area

-Plus two Secondary Curriculum Studies units in a second teaching method area
+Plus 2 Secondary Curriculum Studies units in a second teaching method area

 Secondary Curriculum Study Units